 - Turn this into a pasta bake!
 Bake it right away or freeze it for a later time.
 Bake at 350ºF for 30 minutes if baking right away, or bake for about an hour if frozen.
 Be careful with frozen glass pans and hot ovens!
 The best method?
 Defrost the frozen casserole in the fridge overnight.

 - Make it extra cheesy.
 I don’t blame you!
-Try adding some fresh mozzarella slices on top, or stirring in some ricotta cheese.
+Try adding fresh mozzarella slices on top, or stirring in ricotta cheese.

 - Make it vegetarian!
 Leave out the pepperoni.
 If you do this, try amping up the vegetables like I mentioned above.

 - Make it supreme.
-Brown some sausage in the pan before adding the rest of the ingredients.
-Stir in olives at the end – or whatever you love on your pizza!
+Brown Italian sausage or ground beef/turkey in the pan before adding the rest of the ingredients.
+Stir in black or green sliced olives at the end, whatever you love on your supreme pizza!

-- Or try a different one pot pasta, like this delicious smoky Pasta Amatriciana!
+- Or try a different one pot pasta, like this delicious smoky Pasta Amatriciana or Creamy Chicken Spaghetti.